SecretX33/ZipSource/README.md

 # ZipSource
 A way to quickly zip source code in a folder, written in Rust.
-It was made for the cases where you need to zip a project folder according to its `.gitignore` file.
+It was made for the cases where you need to zip only files that are part of your git repository, skipping excluded files and folders (according to the `.gitignore` file).

 The best part is: it's very easy to use, and really fast.

 ## Download

-ZipSource supports Windows and Linux (but technically works and can be compiled to MacOS too).
+ZipSource supports Windows (32 and 64 bits), Linux (64 bits), and MacOS (64 bits).

 [Click here](https://github.com/SecretX33/ZipSource/releases/latest) to download the precompiled executable for your OS.